 Here is our list of fun Zoom meeting ideas.

 Zoom meeting ideas are activities you and your team can do during video calls.
 Example ideas include icebreaker questions, themed events and snack time.
-The purpose of these activities is to boost engagement and help reduce Zoom fatigue.
+The purpose of these activities is to boost engagement, reduce Zoom fatigue and make meetings fun.

 This list includes: